Štrpci massacre

-Members of the Avengers (Osvetnici) paramilitary unit, commanded by Milan Lukić were responsible for the abductions and subsequent massacre.
-The Štrpci massacre, Bosanska Jagodina massacre, Sjeverin massacre and the Višegrad massacres were part of a campaign of ethnic cleansing conducted against Bosniaks in the Višegrad area by Lukić and his paramilitary unit.
+Members of the Serbian Avengers (Osvetnici) paramilitary unit, commanded by Milan Lukić, were responsible for the abductions and subsequent massacre.
+The Štrpci massacre, Bosanska Jagodina massacre, Sjeverin massacre, and the Višegrad massacres were part of a campaign of senseless wrath attacks conducted against Bosniaks in the Višegrad area by Lukić and his paramilitary unit.

 Massacre

-The Belgrade-Bar railway crosses into Bosnia and Herzegovina for 9 km, between the stations at Jablanica and Raca, both in Serbia.
+The Belgrade-Bar railway crosses into Bosnia and Herzegovina for 9 km, between the stations at Jablanica and Rača, both in Serbia.
 There is one station, Štrpci, but there are no border crossing facilities and only three trains per direction call at the station every day.

 At approximately 15:00 on 27 February 1993, a group of uniformed men entered the office of the Štrpci railway station and demanded that the oncoming train from Belgrade be stopped.
 The uniformed men were members of the "Avengers" (Osvetnici) unit of the White Eagles Bosnian-Serb militia, commanded by Milan Lukić.
 The men entered the train once it came to a halt and abducted 20 passengers after checking their IDs.
-Those abducted included a Yugoslav Railways ticket collector, Muslim and Croats passengers, a retired Yugoslav Army officer as well as one unknown person of Arabic/African origin.
+Those abducted included a Yugoslav Railways ticket collector, Muslim and Croat passengers, a retired Yugoslav Army officer as well as one unknown person of Arabic/African origin.
 The victims were trucked to the command of the First Battalion of the Second Podrinje Brigade of the VRS, in the Prelovo school building (Višegradska Banja).
 The perpetrators brought them to the gym, ordered them to undress, then beat them up and tied their hands with wire.
 Already covered in blood, the civilian victims were trucked to a destroyed house in Mušići, where they were shot dead.
 Their bodies were dumped in the Drina river, never to be found, save for the remains of four victims, later dug up from Lake Perucac.